PierreYvesBouchet/Optimization-by-Directional-Attacks/README.md

 # Optimization-by-Directional-Attacks
-This is the official repository for the research paper "Optimization by Directional Attacks: Turning Adversarial Tools into Solvers for Optimization Through a Trained Neural Network", P.-Y. Bouchet and T. Vidal.
+This repository is related to the research paper "Optimization by Directional Attacks: Turning Adversarial Tools into Solvers for Optimization Through a Trained Neural Network", P.-Y. Bouchet and T. Vidal.
 This repository is not intended to be developed further, its purpose is solely to allow for replication of our experiments.